dtasic/custom-border/readme.md

 ### What is this repository for? ###

-* Small Jquery plugin to add custom border button to any div.
+* Small Jquery plugin to add custom border with image pattern to any div.
 * 1.0

 ### How do I get set up? ###